jakedgrant/TokCleaner/PRIVACY.md

-# Privacy Policy for SeeTikTok
+# Privacy Policy for TokCleaner

 **Last Updated:** November 7, 2025

 ## What Our Extension Does

-SeeTikTok is a Safari extension for iOS that removes tracking and query parameters from TikTok URLs to provide a cleaner, more private browsing experience.
+TokCleaner is a Safari extension for iOS that removes tracking and query parameters from TikTok URLs to provide a cleaner, more private browsing experience.

 ## Data Collection